N1-Conception/N1-Conception/README.md

-# 🚀 N1-Conception: SolidWorks Design Portfolio
+# 🚀 N1-Conception: Design Portfolio

 *Welcome to N1-Conception – where engineering meets imagination!*
-Dive into a curated collection of mechanical marvels, meticulously modeled and brought to life using SolidWorks.
+Dive into a curated collection of mechanical marvels, meticulously modeled and brought to life using  *Auto-CAD|SolidWorks|SolidEdge*.

 ![brandimage](./brandimage.png)
 ---